cmbandali/Bank/readme.txt

-This is a Bank ATM Simulator!
+This is a Bank Application!

 Bank Class: